Constructing an HTML Tree

 So far, our browser sees web pages as a stream of open tags, close tags, and text.
 But HTML is actually a tree, and though the tree structure hasn’t been important yet, it will be central to later features like CSS, JavaScript, and visual effects.
 So this chapter adds a proper HTML parser and converts the layout engine to use it.

 The HTML treeThis is the tree that is usually called the DOM tree, for Document Object Model.
-I’ll keep calling it the HTML tree for now. has one node for each open and close tag pair and for each span of text.In reality there are other types of nodes too, like comments, doctypes, and CDATA sections, and processing instructions.
+I’ll keep calling it the HTML tree for now. has one node for each open and close tag pair and a node for each span of text.In reality there are other types of nodes too, like comments, doctypes, CDATA sections, and processing instructions.
 There are even some deprecated types!
+A simple HTML document showing the structure is shown in Figure 1.

 For our browser to use a tree, tokens need to evolve into nodes.
 That means adding a list of children and a parent pointer to each one.
 Here’s the new Text class, representing text at the leaf of the tree: